 We were teaching incidentally.

 We were going through our lessons, trying to teach as concepts popped up.
 This made planning a nightmare because we never knew what would come up.

 This made learning hard for our students, because their brains aren’t built to learn concepts in a scattered manner.

 Our brains are built to learn things in a systematic progression.

 We have to start with the most basic concepts and build upwards, so that our students have a foundation to build upon.

 Think of a Jenga Tower.

-Our students’ knowledge is the same way.
+Our students’ knowledge and skills are the same way.
 We have to start at the bottom and build upward.
 Otherwise, they will struggle to hold onto more advance skills and recognize how they fit into the bigger picture.